sainnhe/everforest/tilix/README.md

 # Installation

 1. Clone this repository
-2. Copy `path/to/vim-color-forest-night/tilix/ForestNight.json` to `~/.config/tilix/schemes/ForestNight.json`
+2. Copy `path/to/vim-color-forest-night/tilix/forest-night.json` to `~/.config/tilix/schemes/`

 # Activation

 1. Open your profile preferences
 2. Switch to the Color tab
-3. Select `ForestNight` from the Color scheme drop-down menu
+3. Select `Forest Night` from the Color scheme drop-down menu